Abdulkhadir63/backblaze-aws-lakehouse/README.md

 Required-field handling
 Deduplication
 Canonical schema handling
+Schema differences between releases
+```

-Silver Layer also includes quarantine handling.
+Silver also includes quarantine handling.
 This means invalid records do not have to simply disappear.
 They can be isolated with the information needed to understand why they were rejected.

-Schema differences between releases
-```

 The important reason for doing this in Silver is that the Backblaze source structure is not guaranteed to remain exactly the same across all releases.